International League of Antiquarian Booksellers: Present status

-Code of Ethics
+Code of Customs and Usages

-The League publishes, and upholds, a code of ethics and good practice based on the wide experience of all its member nations.
+The League publishes, and upholds, a Code of Customs and Usages based on the wide experience of all its member nations.
 ILAB affiliated booksellers are expected to follow this code.

 The display of the ILAB logo, and those of national associations, pledges to maintain authenticity of all material offered for sale, correct description of all such material, disclosure of all significant defects or restorations, accurate and professional pricing of all material, clear marking of all prices and care in the conduct of appraisals or valuations.

 ILAB Breslauer Prize for Bibliography

 The ILAB Breslauer Prize for Bibliography was first awarded in 1964.
 The Prize of $10,000 is awarded every fourth year to the author(s) of the most original and outstanding 'book about a book' in the broad field of bibliography worldwide.
 Any aspect of bibliography (e.g. enumerative, textual, history of the book, design, binding, book trade, etc.) is admitted.
 Certain categories are not eligible, notably manuscripts, catalogues of books intended for sale and translations of works appearing in another language.
 Apart from the Prize, the jurors may at their discretion award Honourable Mentions to other deserving entries.

 The purpose of the Prize is to draw attention to what it regards as the best academic work being done in the field, to reward and honour it in appropriate terms, and to publicise the League's support for original scholarship.

 The panel of judges (or jurors) consists of three professional scholars or librarians and three antiquarian booksellers.
 They are chosen with an aim to represent the widest possible range of nationalities so that the panel is qualified to adjudicate on books in various languages and on all aspects of bibliography and the history of the book.